good-projects/mock-api/README.md

-### Warning
+### Note

-Do not use third-party libraries in this project.
+Avoid using third-party libraries as much as possible.

 ## request data of `params`, `body` and `headers`